Wastewater Chlorine Contact Basin – Miami-Dade Water & Sewer – Concrete Rehabilitation & Protective Coating

 After high-pressure water blasting, Epoxytec CPP was chosen to repair and fill any voids in the concrete before coating.

 Epoxytec CPP is an epoxy paste used to fill, repair, patch, and sometimes rebuild and line concrete.
 It is an ideal selection for this application because many of the voids are just shallow surface spalls and CPP can be applied ultra-thin without any need for build-up, unlike mortar.

 Note: if needed CPP can be built up to 1/2 inch per pass.

-After patching the corroded area of concrete with Epoxytec CPP, crews began apply a roller-applied bitumen coal tar epoxy to stay consistent with prior and past material type selections.
-Because of the County’s long history and success with Epoxytec, the material chosen is Epoxytec UroShield Bitumastic – a two component, modified coal tar epoxy.
+After patching the corroded area of concrete with Epoxytec CPP, crews began to apply a roller-applied bitumen coal tar epoxy to stay consistent with prior and past material type selections.
+Because of the County’s long history and success with Epoxytec, the material chosen is Epoxytec UroShield Bitumastic – a two-component, modified coal tar epoxy.

 One area of the basin (the back wall) was completely resurfaced with Epoxytec CPP.

 Finishing up the rolling application of Epoxytec UroShield Bitumastic (2 x 15 mils for total DFT 30 mils).